Friday, 7 March 2025

 Have you ever abandoned a childhood dream?

-Have you ever enjoyed doing your thing so much that you forgot about the time, or it felt like time stood still?
+Have you ever enjoyed doing your thing so much so that you lost all track of time? or it felt just like time stood still?

-Does it make you feel good?
-Did you take it for granted?
+Did it make you feel good?
+Did you ever take it for granted?

 At the beginning of 2013 I had a very pivotal dream.

-In the dream I was sitting on a garden wall or partition, at the center of the lounge or smoking area, inside this massive club or rave.
+In the dream I was sitting on a garden wall or partition, at the center of the lounge or smoking area, inside this massive club or rave event.

-I get up, walk straight over to the far wall, and began painting a huge mural.
+I get up, casually walk straight over to the far wall, and began painting a huge mural.

-I observe myself in this manner, applying paint, until I wake up...
+I observe myself in this manner, applying paint to brick, from low ground to high ceiling, until I wake up...

-Many years ago when I was seven years old, I accidentally discovered I could draw and copy anything.
+Many years ago when I was seven years old, I discovered I could draw and copy anything, using mostly pencil or pen.

-I guess I secretly desired to be a painter, but felt intimidated, and so I never got around to it.
+I guess I secretly desired to be a painter, but must have felt so intimidated that I never got around to it.

 As a teenager, before teaching myself to read music and play the piano, drawing would have been my favourite pastime.